cjuniorfox/juniorfox-site/app/articles/what-is-cloudflare.md

 Looks like everything is working as intended now.
 It's also cool to already have the SSL connection done.

 It's nice to have build a drop-in-replacement for Twitter since it's no longer working in Brazil.
-Thank you for reading this topic until this point.
-I see you next time.

 ## Conclusion